5 Reasons Cats Knead & How to Keep it From Hurting!

 Cats knead for all sorts of reasons!
 Here’s the scoop on what kneading means and how to handle the discomfort when your cat kneads on you.

-You’re binge-watching your favorite show on Saturday afternoon.
-Halfway into the first season, 12 pounds of warm, furry kitty with 1-inch-long nails jumps onto your lap and begins kneading—mixing his paws backs and forth, in and out, across your body a couple seconds at a time.
-You can see and hear he’s happy, with his little bits of drooling and loud purrs.
-But you’re in some pain.
+You're binge-watching your favorite show on Saturday afternoon.
+Halfway into the first season, 12 pounds of warm, furry kitty with 1-inch-long nails jumps onto your lap and begins kneading—"making biscuits" if you will—mixing his paws backs and forth, in and out, across your body a couple seconds at a time.
+You can see and hear he's happy, with his little bits of drooling and loud purrs.
+But you're in some pain.